 Thibaud Comte, Main Contributor.

 This library is open-source and fully compatible with Microsoft Visual C++ and GNU compilers.
 It runs on both Windows and Unix.
-To reach this requirement and keep things simple it uses ASCII encoding, not Unicode.
+To reach this requirement and keep things simple it uses ASCII encoding,

 If you target the .NET platform, this is not what you're looking for.
 You'll find plenty of projects under this website to fulfill your needs.